infinum/android-buggy/README.md

 )
 ```

 `buggy-timber` module provides a Timber tree in which custom loggers can be injected.
+Example for
+rolling file logger with Timber tree:

 ```kotlin
 Timber.plant(
     DelegatorTimberTree(buggyFileRollingLogger::log),
 )
 ```

-Check the [sample app](sample) for more detailed examples.

-### // OPTIONAL: Configuration //

-// How to further configure the library, list any additional options //

-### // OPTIONAL: Specific usage info //

-// Depending on the complexity of the library, you might have one or more sections where you explain
-specific use-cases which do not fall under "basic" usage.
-You **should not** cover the whole API
-here, just some of the more common usages of the library. //

 ## Requirements